 Best/Worst/Unexpected advice given to you about motherhood.
 About being an adult in general.

 The best advice I received about motherhood was to do what feels right and to trust my gut.
 I still didn’t.
 I read everything on the internet and listened to a million pieces of advice from other people, but if I had to do it again I would’ve gone with my own instincts.
 It was good advice.
+Of course, learning about things like 4 month sleep regression are very important but you should never be afraid of your maternal instinct.

 Goals for motherhood before you had children.
 After.